alanng10/class-lang/Docue/Article/Word/a.md

 Word "font" has meaning that is char style.

-Word "bold" has meaning that is bold rate.
+Word "strong" has meaning that is bold rate.

 Word "slope" has meaning that is italic style.